*2022 Property Tax Deadline is Friday July 4 by 4:00pm*

-Payments may be made online through financial institutions’ online payment system , by mail or in person at the municipal office.
+Payments may be made online through a BC Credit Union financial institution online payment system , through a third party secure OptionPay credit card system (with a third party fee) by mail or in person at the municipal office.
 Mail early to avoid a 10% penalty.
 Post-dated cheques are accepted.
 Please make cheques payable to the Village of Kaslo.

 The Home Owner Grant is a provincial subsidy program, administered by the Home Owner Grant Administration and local governments.
 The purpose of the Home Owner Grant Program is to reduce the burden of residential property taxes on registered owners who occupy eligible residences.

 To claim the basic or additional grant, property owners must meet the eligibility requirements and complete an application form each year.
 The application form is located on the bottom of your tax notice.